 In statistics, “correlation” refers to a statistical relationship between two interdependent variables (e.g. height and weight, studying and grades, etc.).
-A correlation alone does not prove a causal relationship, but it can suggest that a causal relationship does, in fact, exist.
-For instance, a correlation between height and weight cannot be interpreted to mean that either one causes the other.
-On the other hand, a correlation between studying and grades implies that studying causes higher grades, but the correlation alone is not sufficient to prove that such a causal relationship exists.
+A correlation alone does not prove a causal relationship.
+But it can suggest that a causal relationship does, in fact, exist.
+For instance, you cannot interpret a correlation between height and weight to mean that either one causes the other.
+On the other hand, a correlation between studying and grades implies that studying causes higher grades.
+Still, the correlation alone is not sufficient to prove that such a causal relationship exists.

 An empirically observable correlation between two interdependent variables is a necessary, but not sufficient, condition for causality.